 A blood test for kidney disease measures the amount of creatinine in your blood.
 Creatinine is a waste product of creatine, which is a compound that provides energy to the muscles.
 When your muscles use energy, the tissue starts to break down, causing creatinine to be released into the bloodstream.
 Normal creatinine levels should be 0.7 to 1.3 mg/dL for males and 0.6 to 1.1 mg for females.
 If the levels are higher than that, it can be a sign that the kidneys are not working properly.

 A urine test for kidney disease measures the amount of albumin in your urine.
 Albumin is a protein that can pass into the urine when the kidneys are damaged.
-When the kidneys are functioning properly, they don’t let any albumin pass into your urine.
+When the kidneys function properly, they don’t let any albumin pass into your urine.
 But when they are damaged, albumin can pass into the urine.

 Your doctor can measure the amount of albumin in your urine in two ways: